cynkeyo/player-state-controller/README.md

 # How to use

-Saving state and setting it to player:
+Saving state and setting it to thr player:
 ```lua
 local PlayerStateControllerClass = require("path to the module")
 local Player = game:GetService("Players").LocalPlayer